PSU-Security-Universe/countdown/README.md

 ## Acknowledgment

 We thank National Science Foundation (NSF) for supporting our work.
-This research is supported by NSF under grants CNS- 2247652 and CNS-2339848.
+This research is supported by NSF under grants CNS-2247652 and CNS-2339848.